Ann Burgess: Career

 Burgess is a doctorally prepared, board-certified psychiatric clinical nurse specialist.

 She pioneered assessing and treating trauma in rape victims.
 She co-founded one of the first hospital-based crisis counseling programs at Boston City Hospital with Boston College sociologist, Lynda Lytle Holmstrom.
 Together, she and Holmstrom conducted extensive research regarding 1960s rape victims in Boston.
 She interviewed victims and quantified their experiences.
-This caught the attention of the FBI.
-She began to consult for John E. Douglas, Robert Ressler, and other FBI agents in the Behavioral Science Unit to develop modern psychological profiling for serial killers.
+This caught the attention of the Federal Bureau of Investigation.
+She began to consult for John E. Douglas, Robert Ressler, and other FBI agents in the Behavioral Science Unit (BSU) to develop modern psychological profiling for serial killers.
 The BSU was interested in doing similar research to Burgess, except with perpetrators rather than victims.
 Burgess was granted access to the early cassette tapes that were recorded during the first serial killer interviews, such as discussions with Edmund Kemper, Ted Bundy, and Charles Manson.
 At first, she questioned working with the FBI, as she had four young children and knew it would take up time from her family.
 However, the importance of the work is what made her agree: "I was feeling pressured to make the right decision.
 I mean, I didn't care much about the offenders, they were killers.
 The biggest motivation from my perspective was helping victims.
-I focused on that as much as I could," she said in the Hulu docuseries "Mastermind:To Think Like A Killer", based on her work.
+I focused on that as much as I could," she said in the Hulu docuseries "Mastermind: To Think Like A Killer", based on her work.
 Through interviews and finding patterns among the serial killers, her team was the first to find similar trauma among serial killers.

 Jon B. Simonis

 Burgess first consulted on the Jon B. Simonis case.
 He was known as Louisiana's 'Ski Mask Rapist' and confessed to over 80 rapes nationwide across 12 states.
 Burgess was sent to Louisiana to interview his victims.
 When she first arrived alone and introduced herself as a member of the FBI, authorities called the FBI believing she was impersonating an agent due to her being a woman.
 As she conducted her interviews, Burgess told the women that they were essential to the investigation, as their information could help catch the offender.
 She said this is what led so many of them to open up to her, as they realized authorities believed their story.
 Burgess realized the pattern of victims: women who lived a wealthy lifestyle.
-She surmised he would be driving a flashy car.
+She surmised the attacker would be driving a flashy car.
 The profile her team created with her work led police to arrest Simonis.
 He was sentenced to 18 life terms and 2,406 years in prison.